 Q: Will you keep supporting Crypto Lite?

 A: Sort of.
-Full-time college and my job keep me pretty busy, so I probably wont be doing active dev for a while, but I will pop in periodically to check the comments for bugs, questions, or (hopefully) thanks.
+My family and full-time job keep me pretty busy, so I probably wont be doing active dev for a while, but I will pop in periodically to check the comments for bugs, questions, or (hopefully) thanks.